pantrypoints/sp/content/en/research/einstein/100/author-017.md

 This RTH is the sick product of a sick time.

-See d.
-V. "Einstein's fundamental error".
-Hillmann, Leipzig 1930.
-35

 [Note “Abarian” – don’t know what means.
 Suspect words can’t translate here refer to “barbarian” in some way. ]

-Dr. VINCENZ NACHREINER / NEUSTADT a. d.
+## Dr. VINCENZ NACHREINER / NEUSTADT a. d.
 Haardt

-AGAINST EINSTEIN'S RELATIVITY THEORY
+AGAINST EINSTEIN'S RELATIVITY THEORY Philosophy

-Philosophy: The "spacetime thing" of the RTH contradicts the undoubted Kant-Schopenhauer theory of space, time and matter.
+The "spacetime thing" of the RTH contradicts the undoubted Kant-Schopenhauer theory of space, time and matter.
 Analytical mechanics: When changing the law of gravitation, even for spherical celestial bodies, the masses cannot be taken into account as being concentrated in the center.